Planned economy: Participatory planning

 The planning structure of a decentralized planned economy is generally based on a consumers council and producer council (or jointly, a distributive cooperative) which is sometimes called a consumers' cooperative.
 Producers and consumers, or their representatives, negotiate the quality and quantity of what is to be produced.
 This structure is central to guild socialism, participatory economics and the economic theories related to anarchism.

 Practice

 Kerala

 Some decentralized participation in economic planning has been implemented in various regions and states in India, most notably in Kerala.
 Local level planning agencies assess the needs of people who are able to give their direct input through the Gram Sabhas (village-based institutions) and the planners subsequently seek to plan accordingly.

 Revolutionary Catalonia

 Some decentralized participation in economic planning has been implemented across Revolutionary Spain, most notably in Catalonia, during the Spanish Revolution of 1936.

 Similar concepts in practice

 Community participatory planning

-The United Nations has developed local projects that promote participatory planning on a community level.
-Members of communities take decisions regarding community development directly.
+The United Nations has developed local projects that promote participatory planning on a community level, requiring opportunities for all people to be politically involved and share in the community development process.

+Portrayals in fiction

+The 1888 novel Looking Backward by Edward Bellamy depicts a fictional planned economy in a United States around the year 2000 which has become a socialist utopia.
+Other literary portrayals of planned economies include Yevgeny Zamyatin's We (1924).